 Baby movement in pregnancy is natural and exciting.
 Here, three pregnancy experts give the lowdown on baby movement in pregnancy, such as what a baby kicking feels like, what kick counting and quickening mean and whether to expect increased baby movement before labour.

 Pregnancy is a time of great joy but also apprehension.
+Your body changes and you may develop unusual food cravings.
 Feeling your baby move can feel strange at first but it helps you – and your partner – connect with your unborn child.

 Here’s what to expect from baby movement in pregnancy and when you’ll start feeling your baby move.